-The Standard is limited to the welding of quenched and tempered steel parent material complying with Clause 2.1.
+The Standard is limited to the welding of steel parent material with a specified minimum yield strength not exceeding 500 MPa.

-The Standard applies to the welding of steelwork in structures complying with appropriate Standards.
-Where welded joints in these structures are governed by dynamic loading conditions, the Standard applies only to those welded joints that comply with the fatigue provisions of AS 3990, as limited by Item (ii) below, or with the directly equivalent fatigue provisions of other application Standards.
+The Standard applies to the welding of steelwork in structures complying with AS 3990, AS 4100, AS/NZS 4600 or NZS 3404.1.
+Where welded joints in these structures are governed by dynamic loading conditions, the Standard applies only to those welded joints that comply with the fatigue provisions of AS 3990, AS 4100 or NZS 3404.1, as limited by Item (ii) below, or the directly equivalent fatigue provisions of other application Standards.